23 March 2023

 How much time does it take to register the Trademark?

-Trademark registration is a fairly simple process. however, it is a judicial process and therefore can take some time.
-Trademark Registration usually takes around 18-24 months to obtain registration in a straightforward case i.e, without any objections or oppositions.
+Trademark registration is a fairly simple process.
+However, it is a judicial process and therefore can take some time.
+Trademark Registration usually takes between 8-15 months to obtain registration in a straightforward case i.e, without any objections or oppositions.

 What is the registration process?